Traders are always looking for the most profitable trading strategy.

 Thankfully, there are several profitable options trading strategies that you can try.

-While David Jaffee does not recommend owning stocks, he recognizes that some traders prefer to buy and sell stocks.
+While David Jaffee usually does recommend owning stocks (although there definitely are times to buy and own stocks and indices - especially if using portfolio margin), he recognizes that some traders prefer to buy and sell stocks.

-The wheel strategy combines selling options and owning stock in an attempt to maximize profit.
+The option wheel strategy combines selling options and owning stock in an attempt to maximize profit.

 Keep reading to learn more about the wheel strategy and how to become successful at trading options.